 Paint is the image editor included with Windows.
-Most photographers probably overlook MS Paint for editing photos as it has relatively limited tools compared with the likes of Photoshop.
-However, the new Windows 10 Paint 3D app has certainly added another dimension to the image editor.
-One thing you can do with both Paint apps is add a transparent background to a picture so that one image can overlap another.
+Most photographers probably overlook MS Paint or new Paint 3D for editing photos as they have relatively limited tools compared with the likes of Photoshop.
+However, one thing you can do is make a transparent background in Paint and Paint 3D for Windows 10.
+Here’s how.

 You can add transparent backgrounds to selected foregrounds with the original Paint.
 However, that Windows accessory doesn’t save transparent backgrounds so that you can combine images with layers.